hsmith876/practice/project.md

 ## Specifics:
 ### This project is in groups
-- Group A: Moussa Doumbia + Anthony Schams
+- Group A: Gary Wheeler + Patrick Kim
-- Group B: Keita Miyaki + Mindy Zhou
+- Group B: Maia NGO + Christiaan Defaux
-- Group C: Clifford Bridges + Misha Berrien
+- Group C: Princess Otusanya + Thoa Shook

 ### Timeline

-6/14 Friday - Project Assignment
+07/05 Friday - Project Assignment
  - schedule Monday check in with coach

-6/17 Monday - Check in with coaches
+07/08 Monday - Check in with coach
  - review data cleaning
  - provide url of project repository
  - review at least one table/chart
  - review work plan created for how teammates will approach and divide work

-6/18 Tuesday - Demo presentation with feedback from instructors
+07/09 Tuesday - Demo presentation with feedback from instructors
  - have polished draft of deck completed
  - have polished version of jupyter notebook completed

-6/19 Wednesday
+07/10 Wednesday
  - afternoon project presentation
  - science fair open to staff and fellow students